JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 For each pixel, the routine then stores either the new computed value or, if nothing was computed, does nothing.
 Correspondingly, the fragment shader must be updated for this behavior as well.
-Following step 1, most elements in the texture will be empty; to prevent the screen from displaying mostly uncomputed pixels (undefined behavior?), we should check whether a pixel has been computed before trying to use it, and use the nearest computed pixel if the first hasn't been.
+Following step 1, most elements in the texture will still be empty; to prevent the screen from displaying mostly uncomputed pixels (undefined behavior?), we should check whether a pixel has been computed before trying to use it, and use the nearest computed pixel if the first hasn't been.

 The resulting behavior is this: